 This increased visibility allows reps to feel inspired to pay more attention to the most important deals and goals for the quarter, rather than getting distracted or losing focus.
 Visibility gives reps the information they need to quote business in real-time and this results in peak performance and goal attainment.

-- Pay Your Reps as Soon as the Deal Closes
+7. Pay Reps as Soon as the Deal Closes

 Motivating the sales team with games or any type of sales gamification is something to consider.
 And yes, running an internal contest is similar to a SPIF, but when it’s a contest, the entire company should know about it—and the prize shouldn’t be cash.